joxa/joxa/doc/language.rst

 and several of those languages have supported 'import' clause's like use.
-In the best of those languages the general practice is to use the `use` clause only when you are importing *operators* the require clause for everthing else.
+In the best of those languages the general practice is to use the `use` clause only when you are importing *operators* the require clause for everything else.
 In the case of Joxa I will define operators as anything thats used in a conditional statement, including guards.
-The mainthing you want to remember is that `use` impares locality of code just a bit (that is knowing where the code that is being executed is coming from).
+The main thing you want to remember is that `use` impairs locality of code just a bit (that is knowing where the code that is being executed is coming from).
 There are times (like conditionals) when the clarity of the code is improved enough to make that locality hit worth while, but in general thats not true.
-In the end, just remember that the more transparent code is the easier it is to maintain and exend and choose `use` and `require` with an eye towards transparancy.
+In the end, just remember that the more transparent code is the easier it is to maintain and extend and choose `use` and `require` with an eye towards transparency.

 Functions
 ---------